 - Twitter: Most people below 50 years old

 - Instagram: Most people below 40 years old

 - Snapchat: Most people below 25 years old

 - And so on with Tumblr, Youtube, and all the upcoming ones!

-Once you are on these platform, do not spam and instead, tell your story.
+Once you are on these platforms, do not spam and instead, tell your story.
 Show what it is to be a dog breeder: the good, the bad and the ugly.
 People love to follow those who are genuine and authentic.
 Additionally, social media channels are ideal for breeders to stay in touch with their past customers.
 You can observe how are your puppies evolving over the years, and ask for feedback from your clientele.
 That way, you can improve generation after generation.

-All of these tips will help you build a strong following that will then enable you to sell your dogs better and more expensively.
+All of these tips will help you build a strong following that will then enable you to sell your dogs online better and with higher price tags.
 Also allowing you to create side income streams through social media marketing and sponsored advertising.
 Pet brands love social media personalities with big following and sponsorships have a huge impact on what a dog breeder earns.

 There is money in dog breeding and it is up to you to decide how ethical you want to be in your own kennel.
 A lot of breeders cut corners for short-term gains and we are against that.
 Your dogs and their health should always be your main worry – even if it means taking a loss for that year.